SaakshiD4/React_Proj1.ContactManager/README.md

 I have used browser's local storage to store conatct data.

-Differnt react Hooks are used.
+Different react Hooks are used.

-"useState" hook is used to synchronized changes in contact list with loacl storage
+"useState" hook is used to synchronized changes in contact list with local storage

 Each contact is assigned a unique identifier generated using the uuid library.